German Goncharov

-German Arsenyevich Goncharov (Russian: Гончаров, Герман Арсеньевич; 8 July 1928 – 7 September 2009) was a Russian physicist whose career mostly spent in the former Soviet program of nuclear weapons.
-Since 1952 until 2004, Goncharov developed and tested Soviet thermonuclear weapons and led a theoretical department at the Soviet nuclear research facility at Arzamas-16 from 1967 to 2004.
+German Arsenyevich Goncharov (Russian: Герман Арсеньевич Гончаров; 8 July 1928 – 7 September 2009) was a Russian physicist who worked for the Soviet program of nuclear weapons.
+From 1952 to 2004, Goncharov developed and tested Soviet thermonuclear weapons; from 1967 to 2004, he led a theoretical department at the Soviet nuclear research facility at Arzamas-16.

 Early life and education

 Goncharov was born in Kalinin (reverted to Tver in 1991), 160 km northwest of Moscow.
 From 1941 to 1943, he was evacuated with his family to the Kuybyshev region (reverted to Samara in 1991).
 In 1946 he graduated from high school in Kalinin, winning a gold medal.

 He enrolled at the Moscow State University in the Faculty of Mechanics and Mathematics – without taking any entrance exams – and in 1947 transferred to the Physics and Technical Faculty, from which he graduated in 1952.
 The Faculty was at Laboratory No. 3 of the USSR Academy of Sciences (now the Institute for Theoretical and Experimental Physics), under the direction of Abram Alikhanov.
 While here, he trained in mountaineering in the Caucasus.